Inderpal Grewal

 Inderpal Grewal's picture

 She is the author of Home and Harem: Nation, Gender, Empire and the Cultures of Travel (Duke University Press, 1996), Transnational America: Feminisms, Diasporas, Neoliberalisms (Duke University Press, 2005), and Saving the Security State: Exceptional Citizens in Twenty-First century America (Duke University Press, 2017).
-With Caren Kaplan, she has written and edited Gender in a Transnational World: Introduction to Women’s Studies (Mc-Graw Hill 2001, 2005) and Scattered Hegemonies: Postmodernity and Transnational: Feminist Practices (University of Minnesota Press, 1994).
-With Victoria Bernal, she has edited Theorizing NGO’s: States, Feminism and Neoliberalism (Duke University Press, 2014).
-She is one of the editors of the Duke University Press book series entitled Next Wave: New Directions in Women’s Studies.
+She has co-edited (with Caren Kaplan) Gender in a Transnational World: Introduction to Women’s Studies (Mc-Graw Hill 2001, 2005) and Scattered Hegemonies: Postmodernity and Transnational: Feminist Practices (University of Minnesota Press, 1994).
+She has also edited (with Victoria Bernal) Theorizing NGO’s: States, Feminism and Neoliberalism (Duke University Press, 2014).
+More recently, she has co-edited a special issue of the journal Socialtext 40:3 (with Sahana Ghosh and Samar Al-Bulushi) entitled “Security from the South: Intersections of Religion, Gender and Race.”

 Her ongoing publications and projects include essays on feminist theory, on European and American imperialisms, on the visual culture of gender, violence and counterinsurgency in India, and a book project on memoirs of bureaucrats in postcolonial India.
+Her most recent essays include “Screaming for the State: The Work of a Rape Documentary, published in Jadaliyya in 2026, and “Towards a ‘Diaspora Arts’: Migration, Labor, Aesthetics in the work of Rupy C. Tut and Jasleen Kaur” in Sikh Formations, col.21, no. 2, 2026.